ionutdobre/ocds_examples/README.md

 ## 1. API Conventions

 ### Authentication and Usage Limits
-OCDS API doesn’t require any kind of authentication.Users can send as many requests as they want, the only limitation will be the number of records returned; in this way we encourage developers to use pagination in order to iterate through all of the requested data.
+The OCDS API doesn't require any kind of authentication.
+Users can send as many requests as they want; the only limitation will be on the number of records returned.
+We encourage developers to use pagination to iterate through requested data.

 ### JSON Callbacks
 **OCDS API** is explorable via a browser address bar for testing purposes.
-In a real application you can use AJAX or JSON-P callbacks in order to query the system and *consume* the response:
+In a real application, you can use AJAX or JSON-P callbacks to query the system and *consume* the response:

 ```
 $.ajax({